JTnadrooi/Stolon/README.md

 Entity | For
 ---------|-------
-Keescasual | Coming up with alot of the future ideas.
+Keescasual | Coming up with a lot of the future ideas.
 Without him this game probably wouldn't exist.
-LandronSC | Providing contructive feedback. yukiyo | Providing contructive feedback, especially with the entity/character designs!
+LandronSC | Providing constructive feedback. yukiyo | Providing constructive feedback, especially with the entity/character designs!
 Voxuuu | Utmost critical feedback.

 _And thank you for playing :D_